entropylan/factorio-lan-website/content/privacy.md

 ## Changes of Business Ownership and Control

-25. Factory Game LAN Party may, from time to time, expand or reduce our business and this may involve the sale and/or the transfer of control of all or part of Factory Game LAN Party.
+25. FLAN Party may, from time to time, expand or reduce our business and this may involve the sale and/or the transfer of control of all or part of FLAN Party.
 Data provided by Users will, where it is relevant to any part of our business so transferred, be transferred along with that part and the new owner or newly controlling party will, under the terms of this Privacy Policy, be permitted to use the Data for the purposes for which it was originally supplied to us.
 26. We may also disclose Data to a prospective purchaser of our business or any part of it.
 27. In the above instances, we will take steps with the aim of ensuring your privacy is protected.

 ## Cookies

 28. This Website may place and access certain Cookies on your computer.
-Factory Game LAN Party uses Cookies to improve your experience of using the Website and to improve our range of products and services.
-Factory Game LAN Party has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.
+FLAN Party uses Cookies to improve your experience of using the Website and to improve our range of products and services.
+FLAN Party has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.
 29. All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.
 30. Before the Website places Cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
-By giving your consent to the placing of Cookies, you are enabling Factory Game LAN Party to provide a better experience and service to you.
+By giving your consent to the placing of Cookies, you are enabling FLAN Party to provide a better experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of the Website may not function fully or as intended.
 31. This Website may place the following Cookies:

 | **Type of Cookie** | **Purpose** |